grea09/color/article/article.md

 When the POP algorithm is used to refine a given plan (that was not generated with POP or that was altered), a set of new defects can be present in it interfering in the resolution and sometimes making it impossible to solve.
 We emphasize that these *defects are not regular POP flaws* but new problems that classical POP can't solve.
 The aim of this auxiliary algorithm is to clean the plans from such defects in order to improve computational time, resilience and plan quality.
 It should be noted that in some cases cleaning plans will increase the number of flaws in the plan but will always improve the overall quality of it.

 <div class="definition" name="Plan Quality">
 Plan quality is an indicator that is measured by the number of defects in a partial plan.
 There are two specific indicators for a plan quality : the action quality and the link quality.
-We define the link and action quality as respectively the number of link or action related defects divided by the number of links or actions in the resulting plan.
+We define the link and action quality as respectively the number of link or action related defects divided by the number of links or actions in the resulting plan.<!--TODO related TO defects ? -->
 $$quality_{action}(p) =  1 - \left( \#ActionDefects(p) \over \#p.A_p \right)$$
 </div>
 From there it is obvious that plan quality will improve over POP since our present algorithm is guaranteed to remove all defects in a plan.